sejlab/Lab_Docs/Edinburgh_Visitor_Guide.md

 ### Getting around

 Edinburgh is a very walkable city, the only transport options are Uber/Taxi and Lothian Buses (excellent service).
 For the bus, there is a flat fare of £1.70 for all journeys, or £4 for a day ticket.
 You must have exact change, which you put into the box next to the driver.
+You can also use contactless, which is capped at £4 a day (NB. you cannot buy multiple tickets with contactless).
 There is a useful app that you can download to plan journeys and see the bus times.

 ### Attractions and Things to do